 - Urgent surgery or antithyroid drug allergy/intolerance: Consider adding corticosteroids and cholestyramine in consultation with a specialist.

 - Postprocedural care

 Hyperthyroidism in pregnancy

 - Epidemiology: Hyperthyroidism is rare in pregnancy (< 0.5% of cases).

 - Etiology: Graves disease and β-hCG-mediated hyperthyroidism are the most common causes.

 - Clinical features

-- Diagnosis: same as in nonpregnant patients, but thyroid scintigraphy is contraindicated
+- Diagnosis: same as in nonpregnant patients, but nuclear medicine thyroid scan is contraindicated

 - Complications: : if left untreated → miscarriage, stillbirth, preeclampsia, premature labor, cardiac failure, low birth weight, neonatal hyperthyroidism (see below)

 - Occurs in ∼ 5% of babies born to mothers with Graves disease